About the Conference

 The property is only 13 miles from the Orlando airport.
 There is not a hotel airport shuttle, however Uber, Lyft and Taxis are readily available.

-The Christian Medical & Dental Associations designates this educational activity for a maximum of 10.25 AMA PRA Category 1 Credits(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Ascension designates this Live Activity for a maximum of 12.25 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Students & Residents